FreeMasen/WiredForge.com/content/blog/misc/getpid.md

 #![allow(unused)]
 ```

 This will silence all the warnings, there are a lot of warnings.
 Once that is done we want to declare it in our `main.rs` file.
-We need to make sure that it only gets included if we are on a mac though so we are going to add a `cfg` attribute.
-I am going to also add a second module that will act as our interface for these bindings.
+We need to make sure that it only gets included if we are compiling on a mac though so we are going to add a `cfg` attribute.
+I am going to also add a second module that will act as our interface for these bindings called `sysctl`.

 ```rust
 #[cfg(target_os = "macos")]